miho/VMF-Tutorials/VMF-Tutorial-02/README.md

 This is exactly what we expected.
 The first change indicates that property `name` was previously `null` and is now set to "Parent 1".
 The second change indicates that the `name` property was previously set to "Parent 1" and is now set to "Parent 2".

 Congrats, you have learned how to use the change notification API.
+If you are lazy you can get the full project [here](https://github.com/miho/VMF-Tutorials/tree/master/VMF-Tutorial-02).

 [HOME](https://github.com/miho/VMF-Tutorials/blob/master/README.md) [NEXT ->](https://github.com/miho/VMF-Tutorials/edit/master/VMF-Tutorial-03/README.md)